NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

      tar xzvf StereoPipeline-<VERSION>-<ARCH>-<OS>.tar.gz

 #.
+Add StereoPipeline to your path, as above.

+#.
 Try it out: Processing Earth images is described in the data processing
    tutorial in :numref:`dg_tutorial`.

 Quick start for aerial and historical images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~